kyma-project/community/internal/proposals/logs/unified-approach-to-logging-levels.md

 ## Setting up the log level in the external components

-> TODO: Brainstorm on it.
-Currently, we can just filter the logs using for example grep.
-Damian is on it
+> TODO: @dbadura, please, add the note about the external components